traderjoe-xyz/joe-core/docs/MASTERCHEFJOEV2.md

 File | Statements | Branches
 --- | --- | ---
 MasterChefJoeV2.sol | 100% | 100%
+SimpleRewarderPerBlock.sol | 100% | 93.75%
+SimpleRewarerPerSec.sol | 100% | 93.75%
-MasterChefRewarderPerBlockMock.sol | 98.15% | 90.91%
+MasterChefRewarderPerBlockMock.sol | 98.28% | 90.91%
-MasterChefRewarderPerSecMock.sol | 98.15% | 90.91%
+MasterChefRewarderPerSecMock.sol | 98.28% | 90.91%

 Notes:
-- Rewarder mocks have branches that are really hard to hit, hence why statements are not 100%.
+- Rewarders have branches that are really hard to hit, hence why statements are not 100%.
 - Same with the branches.